 Critical information that you need was never even discussed.
 The assignment that you uncovered and thought was strong is actually vague, and you begin to understand clearly that you're missing key pieces of information.

 You start to deflate as you realize this meeting wasn’t as good as you thought after all.

-This is a common theme among salespeople that I coach.
+This is a common theme among salespeople that our team coaches.
 It’s tough to face the fact that you didn’t ask enough questions or dig deep enough to get down to the issues at hand.
 That valuable face-to-face time with a prospect could be much more productive if you ask different questions or the questions were asked differently.